AllenInstitute/cell_type_mapper/docs/algorithms/marker_gene_selection.md

 'subclass_01' -> ['cluster_01', 'cluster_02']
 ```
 Consider only those cell type cluster pairs that descend from different
-chilren of interest.
+children of interest.
 So, if the parent node is `'None'`, then the cluster
 pairs that need to be considered are
 ```
 (cluster_01, cluster_03)